 The System's private equity program consists of seven separate fund-of-funds limited partnership commitment series investing in buyouts, venture capital/growth, and special situation opportunities.
-On a time-weighted basis, the System's private equity investments returned negative 3.76 percent for the fiscal year, underperforming the 6.93 percent return of the benchmark (S&P 500 Index plus 3.00 percent).
-The significant underperformance is primarily due to the lag in performance and valuation reporting for private investments relative to those in the public markets in which the benchmark is based.
-The private equity program realized returns of 24.44, 18.26, 18.29, and 17.32 percent for the three-year, five-year, seven-year, and ten-year periods, respectively, significantly outperforming the relative benchmark returns of 12.73, 12.77, 14.56, and 14.67 percent for the same periods.
-Additionally, the portfolio ranked in the top decile among peers for the 5-, 7-, and 10-year time periods.
+For fiscal year 2024, the System's private equity investments returned 4.64 percent for the fiscal year, underperforming the 5.05 percent return of the benchmark (Cambridge Global Private Equity).
+Over the longer term, the private equity program realized returns of 8.27, 15.82, and 15.73 percent for the three-year, five-year, and ten-year periods, respectively, significantly outperforming the relative benchmark returns of 1.45, 10.91, and 12.44\ percent for the same periods.
+Additionally, the portfolio ranked in the top decile among peers for the 5- and 10-year time periods.

-Prior to 2013 the private equity benchmark was the S&P 500 Index plus 5 percent.
+\ Prior to 2013 the private equity benchmark was the S&P 500 Index plus 5 percent, and prior to 2024 the private equity benchmark was the S&P 500 Index plus 3 percent.

-SHORT-TERM PORTFOLIO
+SHORT-TERM CASH

 Cash flows generated by employee and employer contributions to the System and from ancillary income-generating activities, including securities lending and the System's commission recapture program, are invested by the System's investment staff.
 These assets are used to fund monthly benefits, refunds, and annual Cost-of-Living-Adjustment (COLA) payments.
-As interest rates at the short end of the yield curve increased throughout the fiscal year, the return on the short-term investment program was 4.10 percent.
+As interest rates at the short end of the yield curve increased throughout the fiscal year, the return on the short-term investment program was 5.70 percent.
 The cash portion of the accounts managed by external investment managers is invested in interest-earning cash equivalents.
 All short-term investments are made in accordance with state law and policies set by the Board.